By Michal Rozanski, CEO at Empirica.

 And this is the answer to the unasked question why we in Empirica are hiring only best developers.

 We the tech founders tend to forget how important it is to have not only best developers but also the best specialists in the area which we want to market our product.
-If you are building an algo trading platform, you need quants.
+If you are building an algo trading platform, software for market makers or trading bots, you need quants.
 If you are building banking omnichannel system, you need bankers.
 Besides, especially in B2B world, you need someone who will speak to your customers in their language.
 Otherwise, your sales will suck.